Personal god: Polydeism

-Polydeists reject the notion that one Supreme Being would have created the universe and then left it to its own devices, a common belief shared by many deists.
+Polydeists reject the notion that one Supreme Being would have created the universe and left it to its own devices, a common belief shared by many deists.
 Rather, they conclude that several gods who are superhuman but not omnipotent each created parts of the universe.
 Polydeists hold an affirmative belief that the gods who created the universe are completely uninvolved in the world and pose no threat and offer no hope to humanity.
 Polydeists see living virtuous and pious lives as the primary components of worshiping God, firmly adhering to one of the common notions set forth by Herbert.
 Thus, polydeists believe that there are several personal gods.
-Yet, they do not believe they can have a relationship with any of them.
+Yet, they do not think they can have a relationship with any of them.

-Scientific

-Scientific deists believe, based on an analysis utilizing the scientific method, that a personal god created the universe.
-This analysis finds no evidence of a purpose God may have had for creation of the universe or evidence that God attempted to communicate such purpose to humanity.
-It therefore concludes that there is no purpose to creation other than that which human beings choose to make for themselves.
-Thus, scientific deists believe in a personal god, but generally do not believe relationships between God and human beings are important (or perhaps even possible), because they believe that there is no proof of a purpose for creation.
-The lack of a purpose for creation gives God no incentive to engage in such relationships with human beings.

-Spiritual

-Spiritual deism is a belief in the core principles of deism with an emphasis on spirituality including the connections among people and between humans, nature and God.
-Within spiritual deism, there is an absolute belief in a personal god as the creator of the universe along with the ability to build a spiritual relationship with God.
-While Spiritual deism is nondogmatic, its followers generally believe that there can be no progress for mankind without a belief in a personal god.

-Indian religions
+Dharmic religions

 Hinduism

 Vaishnavism and Shaivism, traditions of Hinduism, subscribe to an ultimate personal nature of God.
-The Vishnu Sahasranama declares the person of Vishnu as both the Paramatma (supreme soul) and Parameshwara (supreme God) while the Rudram describes the same about Shiva.
+The Vishnu Sahasranama declares the person of Vishnu as both the Paramatma (supreme soul) and Parameshvara (supreme God) while the Rudram describes the same about Shiva.
 In Krishna-centered theology (Krishna is seen as a form of Vishnu by most, except Gaudiya Vaishnavism) the title Svayam Bhagavan is used exclusively to designate Krishna in his personal feature, it refers to Gaudiya Vaishnava, the Nimbarka Sampradaya and followers of Vallabha, while the person of Vishnu and Narayana is sometimes referred to as the ultimate personal god of other Vaishnava traditions.